 Aviation has been part of the EU ETS since 2012.
 It is currently the only transport sector part of the scheme where the cost of emissions has reached €26 per tonne of CO2.
 In total, the net reduction in aviation related CO2 emissions for the entire 2013-2020 phase is estimated to be 193 million tonnes.
 In 2019, A4E airline members purchased over 20 million tonnes of CO2 certificates representing around 60% of their emissions.
 At current market prices, this represents a contribution of up to €550 million to the greening of Europe’s economies through the ETS every year.

 Regional measures and the competitiveness of the EU aviation industry

 Regional climate solutions risk shifting CO2 at the expense of airlines based in the region.
 Aviation is a global economic activity and air traffic is international by nature.
 Global solutions are therefore the most effective in terms of climate and environmental policy addressing air traffic.

 For these reasons, CORSIA, the Carbon Offsetting and Reduction Scheme for International Aviation agreed upon at ICAO in 2016 will be the first global scheme to limit CO2 emissions from 2021 onwards.
-The EU played a key role to achieve this historic outcome and are committed to support the introduction of the scheme.
+The EU played a key role in achieving this historic outcome and is committed to supporting the introduction of the scheme.
 CORSIA, which is overseen by ICAO, will deliver projects that will reduce carbon by around 2.5 billion tonnes between 2021 and 2035.

-All national and regional policy on aviation emissions must now be done with the utmost care to align with and support CORSIA, avoid double regulation of the same CO2 emissions, and avoid international dispute.
+All national and regional policies on aviation emissions must now be done with the utmost care to align with and support CORSIA, avoid double regulation of the same CO2 emissions, and avoid international disputes.
 This applies especially when considering the future of the EU ETS’ application to aviation.

 The strategic importance of sustainable fuels for aviation